kluete/adag/README.md

 Note that in an Actor Model, involved CPU cores always run at 100% -- even when there is NO event to be processed, so CPU usage (measured by htop, say) is not a relevant performance indicator.
 The correct way to benchmark such a system would be to count the amount of computations / time it can perform (after disabling all unnecessary I/O, of course).

-There is almost no cost for instantiated actors that aren't actually used, i.e. that aren't processing events, except for their memory layout... which the OS will page out at a one-off cost.
+There is almost no cost for instantiated actors that aren't actually used, i.e. that aren't processing events, except for their memory footprint... which the OS will page out at a one-off cost.

 ## Test Case